Final construction work for Vienna's public transport: U4 and new line 27!

 Current restrictions and new projects

-The remodeling of the tracks continues in Floridsdorf.
-Here, the tram lines 25 and 26 have to drive to a maximum of 15 km/h due to the construction work and the associated speed restriction.
-This renovation takes place during normal operation and is a reaction to the simultaneous closures of the ÖBB S-Bahn main line, the work of which will take until September.
-The Viennese lines also plan the introduction of a new tram line 27, which is scheduled to go into operation in autumn 2025.
-This line will be important to relieve existing lines and shorten the intervals.
+The reconstruction of the tracks continues in Floridsdorf.
+Here, tram lines 25 and 26 have to travel at a maximum of 15 km/h due to the construction work and the associated speed limit.
+This renovation is taking place during normal operations and is a response to the simultaneous closures of the ÖBB S-Bahn main line, the work of which will last until September.
+Wiener Linien is also planning to introduce a new tram line 27, which is scheduled to go into operation in autumn 2025.
+This line will be important to relieve pressure on existing lines and shorten intervals.
 The new route will lead from Strebersdorf to the U2 station Aspern Nord and connects Floridsdorf with Donaustadt.
-Around 34,000 residents: Inside, this line should benefit and thus also avoid CO2 emissions of up to 1,600 tons annually.
+Around 34,000 residents will benefit from this line and thus avoid CO2 emissions of up to 1,600 tons annually.

-In addition to the ongoing work, the Viennese Greens recently presented an ambitious plan for the expansion of the public network.
-The plan provides for expanding the tram network in the outdoor districts by 68 kilometers of new tracks within ten years.
-Mine reports on 17 new tram lines as well as the extension or relocation of existing lines.
+In addition to the ongoing work, the Vienna Greens recently presented an ambitious plan for expanding the public transport network.
+The plan calls for expanding the tram network in the outskirts by 68 kilometers of new tracks within ten years.
+MyDistrict reports on 17 new tram lines as well as the extension or relocation of existing lines.
 Estimated construction costs are between 1.7 and 2 billion euros.
 The aim is to reduce the proportion of car journeys to 15% by 2030, while currently 26 to 27% of journeys are made by car.

 A look into the future

-The city is also planning new cross -connections to further reduce car traffic.
-The focus is on the reactivation of tram line 8 and the introduction of new lines in the north of the city and a express bus line along the Danube.
-The so-called "2-3-5 model" is aimed at leaving subway trains every two minutes and buses every five minutes.
-These measures should not only increase public transport efficiency, but also increase the quality of life in Vienna.
-Thanks to the planned introduction of a 365 euro annual ticket without price increase, the Viennese could switch to public transport even more easily by 2030.
+The city is also planning new cross-connections to further reduce car traffic.
+The focus is on the reactivation of tram line 8 and the introduction of new lines in the north of the city as well as an express bus line along the Danube.
+The so-called “2-3-5 model” aims to have subway trains run every two minutes, trams every three minutes and buses every five minutes.
+These measures are intended not only to increase the efficiency of public transport, but also to improve the quality of life in Vienna.
+Thanks to the planned introduction of a 365 euro annual ticket without a price increase until 2030, Viennese people could switch to public transport even more easily.

-The Viennese lines are in the middle of the hot phase of work and preparation for a sustainable turnover in the capital.
-It remains exciting to see how the network will develop in the coming months.
+The Wiener Linien is in the middle of the hot phase of work and preparation for a sustainable transport transition in the capital.
+It will be exciting to see how the network will develop in the coming months.